Advertisement

 • Introduction

 Donio Robert Sanchez was born to Donna (Boyd) Casillas.
 He had siblings Dyanna Hernandez and Derrick Sanchez, as well as two other brothers.
 He also had a half-sister.
 Donio Sanchez was shot in the right side of his head, just above his ear, after an argument on April 17, 2001 with another man.
 They were outside of a home in the 200 block of "U" Street in Fresno, California.
 He was admitted a few hours later, still alive, to University Medical Center in Fresno.
 At that point, Donio began having seizures and slipped into a coma.
-After undergoing more than six hours of surgery to remove a blood clot on his brain, he remained in the coma for 16 weeks and was called the "miracle child" because he came out of the it, breathing on his own.
+After undergoing more than six hours of surgery to remove a blood clot on his brain, he remained in the coma for 16 weeks and was called the "miracle child" because he came out of the trauma, breathing on his own.
 The family began to hope that he would return home, healed.
 He was even allowed to briefly leave care and go to Cornerstone Church with them.
 Several weeks after attending church, however, he died from complications.
 The hospital drama and the following ordeal were captured by a film crew working for TLC - The Learning Channel.
 They were filming "Trauma: Life in the ER" and the episode on Donio aired on October 22, 2001.
 Donio never married and had no children.
 To read a complete report of the incident, including Donio's recover and decline and the resolution of the case, see Fresno man dies 2 1/2 months after pulling out.

 • 11/2